Heinrich-Wilhelm Ahnert: War against the Soviet Union

-On 1 February 1942.
-I Gruppe was withdrawn from combat operations and was moved to Smolensk and then further west to Orsha.
+On 1 February 1942, I. Gruppe was withdrawn from combat operations and was moved to Smolensk and then further west to Orsha.
 From 8 to 12 February the Gruppe took a train to Jesau near Königsberg, present-day Kaliningrad in Russia, for a period of recuperation and replenishment where they received new Bf 109 F-4 aircraft.
 The Gruppe was ordered to Olmütz, present-day Olomouc in Czech Republic, on 11 April.
 On 17 May, I. Gruppe relocated to Artyomovsk, present-day Bakhmut.
+During this period, Ahnert was awarded the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 23 February.
 From Artyomovsk, JG 52 supported the German forces fighting in the Second Battle of Kharkov.
 Operating from Artyomovsk, Ahnert claimed his 20th aerial victory, an I-61 fighter shot down on 22 May.
 On 24 May, the Gruppe was ordered to relocate to Barvinkove located approximately 40 km west of Sloviansk.
 In May, Ahnert claimed eight further aerial victories, taking his total to 28 claims.

 On 1 June, the Gruppe then moved to an airfield at Grakowo, located approximately halfway between Kharkov and Kupiansk.
 On 14 June, Bennemann replaced Leesmann, who was transferred, as Gruppenkommandeur (group commander) of I. Gruppe of JG 52.
 In consequence, command of 3.
 Staffel was passed on to Leutnant Karl Rüttger.
 Fyling from Grakowo, Ahnert claimed nine aerial victories.
 On 26 June, the Gruppe moved to an airfield at Bilyi Kolodyaz, approximately 10 km southeast of Vovchansk.
 Two days later, German forces had launched Case Blue, the strategic summer offensive in southern Russia.
 Ahnert claimed a Hurricane fighter shot down on 29 June.